 Corporations that change their name must also notify the Department of Financial Institutions to recognize the change.
-Write to the Division of Corporate and Consumer Services, Department of Financial Institutions, P.O.
+Write to the Corporation Section, Division of Corporate and Consumer Services, Department of Financial Institutions, P.O.
 Box 7846, Madison, WI 53707-7846 or call (608) 261-9555.

-■ A. Federal Employer Identification Number - Enter the corporation's federal employer identification number (EIN).
+- A. Federal Employer Identification Number Enter the corporation's federal employer identification number (EIN).
 If you haven't yet applied for a federal EIN, you may do so by filing federal Form SS-4 with the Internal Revenue Service.
-(Corporations reporting federally to the Kansas City Service Center may obtain an EIN by calling (816) 926-5999.)

-■ B. Seller's Permit or Use Tax Number - Enter the corporation's Wisconsin seller's permit, use tax, or consumer's use tax number. ■ C. Wisconsin Employer Identification Number - Enter the corporation's Wisconsin employer identification (withholding) number.

-■ D. Wisconsin Business Activity Code - Enter the corporation's Wisconsin business activity code from the table on back of the front cover of this booklet.
+(Corporations reporting federally to the Kansas City Service Center may obtain an EIN by calling (816) 926-5999.) - B. Seller's Permit or Use Tax Number Enter the corporation's Wisconsin seller's permit, use tax, or consumer's use tax number. - C. Wisconsin Employer Identification Number Enter the corporation's Wisconsin employer identification (withholding) number. - D. Wisconsin Business Activity Code Enter the corporation's Wisconsin business activity code from the table on back of the front cover of this booklet.
 Don't enter the federal business activity code.
+Caution: Since some of the codes have changed, your 1997 activity code may differ from your 1996 code.

-■ E. First Return, Final Return, Short Period - Change in Accounting Period, and Short Period - Stock Purchase or Sale - If this is the first year that a corporation is filing a Wisconsin return because it wasn't in existence or didn't do business in Wisconsin in prior years, check the "First return" box.
+- E. First Return, Final Return, Short Period Change in Accounting Period, and Short Period Stock Purchase or Sale If this is the first year that you are filing a Wisconsin return because the corporation wasn't in existence or didn't do business in Wisconsin in prior years, check the "First return" box.
 If the corporation ceased to exist or withdrew from Wisconsin during the year, check the "Final return" box.
-Indicate that a short period return is being filed due to a change in the corporation's accounting period or a stock purchase or sale by checking the appropriate box.

-■ F. State and Year of Incorporation - Enter the state under whose laws the corporation is organized and the year of incorporation.

-■ G. Amended Return - If this is an amended return, check the box.
+Indicate that a short period return is being filed due to a change in the corporation's accounting period or a stock purchase or sale by checking the appropriate box. - F. State and Year of Incorporation Enter the state under whose laws the corporation is organized and the year of incorporation. - G. Amended Return If this is an amended return, check the box.
+Circle the number in front of the line(s) that you are changing, and attach a detailed explanation of the changes made, including any supporting form or schedule.